constituency labour parties for

 The single most important thing you can do as a member of LCER, is to ensure that your Constituency Labour Party passes a resolution in favour of PR.

-Check whether your CLP has already passed a resolution on the colour-coded map produced by our friends at Make Votes Matter.
+Check whether your CLP has already passed a resolution on the colour-coded map produced by our friends at Labour for a New Democracy.

 If your CLP hasn't yet passed a motion, these pages may be useful: